wp-plugins/wp-customer-reviews/readme.txt

 == Screenshots ==

-1. Admin Moderation of Comments
+1. Admin Moderation of Comments (v1.2.4)
-2. Admin Options #1
+2. Admin Options #1 (v1.2.4)
-3. Admin Options #2
+3. Admin Options #2 (v1.2.4)
-4. Example of what visitors will see
+4. Example of what visitors will see (v1.2.4)
-5. A visitor submitting a review
+5. A visitor submitting a review (v1.2.4)

 == Frequently Asked Questions ==
 * If you have any feedback, suggestions, questions, or issues, please: [**Visit our support forum**](http://wordpress.org/tags/wp-customer-reviews?forum_id=10)

 == Changelog ==

+= 2.0.0 (02-26-2011) =
+* [New] Added support for custom fields.
+* [New] Now supports using the plugin on more than one page.
+* [New] Now supports both "Business" and "Product" hReview formats.
+* [New] The plugin is now even faster since administrative functions are only included as needed.
+* [Update] Better format of the aggregate review format.
+This will make review pages ouput with a considerably smaller size.
+* [Update] Some better methods of validation in the administrative area.
+This automatically prevents you from choosing combinations that do not make any sense (ask/require/show fields).
+* [Update] The plugin has been almost completely rewritten for the inclusion of the new features and for better performance.
+It was incredibly quick before, and now it is even faster.
+* [Fix] Numerous bug fixes.
+Too many to mention.
+Many were very minor and probably would never have been an issue, but you can't be too safe.

 = 1.2.4 (02-25-2011) =
 * Quick fix to the epic failure of the previous update.
 Everything should be back to normal now.